In a Nutshell:

 • Push – for users who are not able to self-propel.

-Unless those specific things apply to you, the 3.0 is the model you want.
+Unless those specific things apply, the 3.0 is your desired model.
 Here are the chair’s basic stats:

 • Seat Width: Available in 16”, 18”, and 20” configurations